 You should specify a unique name and can modify the new template description.

 - Delete button allows you to delete a used-defined template.
 Note that you can’t delete a template that is applied to a host, and you can’t delete a standard template.
-In order to completely remove a user-defined template that is applied to a host you need to remove an application (with all its monitors) first.
-Close the dialogue, switch to the Tree view, select the application in the tree and click Delete button on the program toolbar.
+In order to completely remove a user-defined or community template that is applied to a host you need to remove an application (with all its monitors) first.
+Close the dialog, switch to the Tree view, select the application in the tree and click Delete button on the program toolbar.
 You can delete the template only after all the applications created from the template have been removed.

 - Upgrade Applications link allows to upgrade all the legacy applications to the latest version.

 After the “Upgrade Applications” link is clicked a menu with 3 items opens:

 - upgrade all the applications based on the templates in the selected group

 After the action is selected a dialog window appears, it allows to select the applications to upgrade.

 You can select which applications you want to upgrade.

 You can learn more about procedure of application upgrading here: Upgrade Application.

 Community templates are very similar to user-defined templates, but have some additional options.
 First of all, you can publish your own user-defined templates to Templates Community: